MASP: Scalable GNN-based Planning for Multi-Agent Navigation: Experiments

 \subsection{Implementation Details}

-Each RL training is performed over 3 random seeds for a fair comparison.
-Each evaluation score is expressed in the format of "mean (standard deviation)", which is averaged over a total of 300 testing episodes, i.e., 100 episodes per random seed.
-Our experimental platform involves a 256-core CPU, 256GB RAM, and eight NVIDIA GeForce RTX 3090Ti with 24GB VRAM.
+Each RL training is performed over 3 random seeds for a fair comparison. {Each evaluation score is expressed in the format of "mean (standard deviation)", averaged over a total of 300 testing episodes, i.e., 100 episodes per random seed.}